h9k/magirc/README.md

 This software is a complete rewrite of phpDenora, a PHP-based Web Frontend for the [Denora Stats](http://www.denorastats.org) project.

-Alternatively, MagIRC now also works with [Anope](http://www.anope.org/) 2.0, however it still is work in progress and not 100% production ready.
+Meanwhile, MagIRC also works with [Anope](http://www.anope.org/) 2.0, which supersedes Denora.
+We recommend using Anope, since it is being actively maintained and has improved performance and stability over Denora.
+In case you want to migrate from Denora to Anope, we created a script for this task (see below).

 ### Main features ###
 * REST service